 - Your group might want to bring some house shoes or slippers to wear inside.
 We ask, but do not require, guests to remove their shoes when entering our home.
-There are boot trays next to each door.
+There are boot and places to sit to remove your shoes at each door.

 - There are some items in the refrigerator and the pantry.
 We toss anything that is open and looks compromised, but we generally leave unopened items and condiments.
 We spray these items with sanitizer between guests, but feel free to throw out anything that makes you uncomfortable, except for the ice trays and water pitcher.
 Those also get cleaned between guests.
 You can find more information on groceries below.